How to Become a Certified Health Education Specialist

 - Five or more active years as a Certified Health Education Specialist

-- Master’s degree or higher with 25 semester hours (37 quarter hours) in the Seven Areas of Responsibility and Competency for Health Education Specialists and
+- Master’s degree or higher with 25 semester hours (37 quarter hours) in the Eight Areas of Responsibility and Competency for Health Education Specialists and

 - Five years of experience as a health education specialist.
 This must be proven by: